How Much Car Can I Afford?

-- Gas prices jump and you need something more economical.
+- Gas prices jump, and you need something more economical.

-- Reliability starts to become a problem and you’re spending more and more on repairs.
+- Reliability starts to become a problem, and you’re spending more and more on repairs.

 Possible issues trading your car early:

-Figuring Out Affordability
+Figuring out Affordability

-Still unanswered though is the question of the monthly payment.
+Still unanswered, though, is the question of the monthly payment.
 How do you arrive at that number?

 Budgeting for Your New Car

 That paragon of sensible advice, Consumer Reports, suggests performing a cash flow analysis.
-Note down all your monthly outgoings – rent or mortgage, utilities, food and so on – and deduct the total of those from your after-tax income.
+Note down all your monthly outgoings – rent or mortgage, utilities, food, and so on – and deduct the total of those from your after-tax income.
 But don’t think what’s left is available for a new car!
-You’ll probably have to pay tax and registration fees on the car, and you should always leave a buffer for the unexpected.
+You’ll probably have to pay tax and registration fees on the vehicle, and you should always leave a buffer for the unexpected.

 CR also suggests heeding the 20/4/10 rule sometimes trotted out for car buying.
-This says you should aim to put at least 20% down, limit the term to four years, and spend no more than 10% of your gross income on monthly payments.
-Read more about this in my article about “How Much Cash Down on a Car?”
+This means you should aim to put at least 20% down, limit the term to four years, and spend no more than 10% of your gross income on monthly payments.
+Read more about this in my article “How Much Cash Down on a Car?”

-Budget for a Car Two Ways
+Budget for Your Car Two Ways

 Be a Smart Car Shopper

-As always, I recommend using an online referral service such as Ryde Shopper or Motor Trend before visiting a car dealership.
+I recommend using an online referral service such as Ryde Shopper or Motor Trend before visiting a car dealership.
 Their free online price quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.